 It can be very moving to finally understand the fears and desires of, say, your sister, or your mom, or your colleague.
 This awareness is itself transformative, but then it goes deeper still.

 Ultimately, you can discover, in a felt way, that your patterns do not have to hold you hostage.
 You can cultivate an inner life, do inner work, and transcend your patterns.
 In so doing, you can taste the expansiveness that is your true nature.
-This can be the most profound experience of all.
+This can be the most profound and transformative experience of all.

-That’s nice and all, but is it practical?
+That’s nice, but is it practical?

 Since the personality is always with us, the Enneagram is inexhaustibly applicable in any human context–particularly relationships, teamwork, group dynamics, leadership, and management.

 Wherever there are humans doing things, human patterns are at work.
 We are either aware of them or we aren’t.

 Consider, for a moment, that our instinctual drives (for well-being, belonging, and sexual chemistry) and our core desires (to be in control, to feel valuable, to feel unique, to understand reality, to be fulfilled… just to name a few) operate always in our subconscious, and differently for each individual.